 Employers can choose between managing payroll in-house, using payroll services, or utilizing software like Playroll.

-The key elements include gross salary, deductions for social security, income tax, and other applicable contributions.
+The key elements include an employee’s gross salary, mandatory deductions for Social Security contributions, income tax (PAYE), and any other applicable statutory or company-specific contributions.

 Where to next?